 Log on to the OSS console.
 In the left-side navigation pane, click Buckets.
 On the Buckets page, click the name of the bucket in which the object you want to view is stored.

 Click Files.
-Click View Details in the Actions column corresponding to the object that you want to view.
+On the page that appears, click View Details in the Actions column that corresponds to the object that you want to view.

 In the View Details panel, select the accelerated domain name from the Custom Domain Name drop-down list.
 In this example, select oss.example.com.
 As shown in the following figure, the URL of the object starts with the accelerated domain name.

-Access the object by using the URL and use the developer tools of the browser to view the details.
-As shown in the following figure, the accelerated domain name takes effect and the object is cached on CDN.
+Access the object by using the URL and use the developer tools of your browser to view the details.
+The following figure shows that the accelerated domain name takes effect and the object is cached on CDN.

 Remove the validity period of the URL.